Background

 About the Authors

-Mark Torchiana is co-founder and CEO of Courtroom Insight, which offers an expert witness knowledge management solution to law firms and legal organizations.
-The platform provides a systematic, organized approach to managing an organization's knowledge about expert witnesses.
+Mark Torchiana is co-founder and CEO of Courtroom Insight, the leading platform for connected insights about legal professionals.
+The platform enables law firms, insurance companies, and other legal organizations to capture, share and analyze critical information about lawyers, expert witnesses, judges, and neutrals.
 In addition to founding Courtroom Insight, he has over 20 years of experience providing forensic accounting litigation support and expert witness services.

 Ashish Arun is Principal and Director of Research and Operations for Expert Witness Profiler, a firm that specializes in custom expert witness research.
 In addition, he founded the legal research firm Offshore Research Partners and started online publications Expert Witness Guru and the Expert Witness Chronicle.
 He is an attorney who has dedicated his career to researching and publishing issues related to expert witness services.